 Click a question below to view the answer.

 You annually must complete a Free Application for Federal Student Aid (FAFSA).
 Go to FAFSA to complete the online FAFSA.
 Sign your FAFSA electronically using a Federal Student Aid ID (FSA-ID).
 Request an FSA-ID from the FAFSA webpage.
 A parent must also obtain an FSA-ID in order to "sign" the FAFSA.
-Or use the mobile app myStudentAid available for iOS and Android devices You may import your actual 2018 income information for you and your spouse (if applicable) directly from the IRS when initially applying for aid.
+Or use the mobile app myStudentAid available for iOS and Android devices You may import your actual 2020 income and tax information directly from the IRS when completing the FAFSA.
 The FAFSA is used to apply for all types of aid from federal, state, college and private sources.
 The FAFSA is FREE.
-Income and tax information from 2019 is used on the 2021-22 FAFSA.
+Income and tax information from 2020 is used on the 2022-23 FAFSA.

 The college code for Wilson College is 003396.

 The Financial Aid Office staff is here to assist you in completing the forms if you have questions or need help.
-If you have unusual or unique circumstances (i.e., divorce, separation, unemployment, etc.), you should bring it to the attention of the Financial Aid Office.
+We want to consider changes in family circumstances.
+If you have unusual or unique circumstances (i.e., divorce, separation, unemployment, a significant reduction of income etc.), you should bring it to the attention of the Financial Aid Office.
 Please contact the office at 717-262-2016 or email firstname.lastname@example.org.

 Occasionally students FAFSA records are selected by the federal processor for additional verification.
 The Financial Aid Office is required to confirm income information for students and parents and spouses if applicable.

-Students and parents are able to securely import the actual income and tax information directly into the FAFSA using the IRS Data Retrival Tool from the IRS web directly into the FAFSA.
+Students and parents are able to securely import the actual income and tax information directly into the FAFSA using the IRS Data Retrieval Tool from the IRS web directly into the FAFSA.
 This is an easy process.
-The information used is from the prior year information.
-For the 2021-22 FAFSA, 2019 income and tax information is used.
+The FAFSA includes income and tax information from prior year information.
+For the 2022-23 FAFSA, 2020 income and tax information is used.
 Students (or parents) who do not use the IRS Data Retrieval Tool may need to provide the IRS Tax Transcript from the IRS (not tax return) to the Financial Aid Office.
 Sometimes the federal processor selects a FAFSA record for additional verification.
 Written documentation (tax transcripts, copies of W-2 forms) to support the accuracy of your request for financial aid, including the Federal Direct Stafford Student Loan program, may be requested from the Financial Aid Office before the award process begins.
 Students selected for verification will be notified by the Financial Aid Office of what is needed to complete your request for financial aid.

 You should apply for financial aid every year as soon as possible after October 1 for the following fall and spring semesters.
 The priority deadline for work study and many Wilson College scholarships is April 30 for the Fall Semester enrollment and November 1 for the Spring Semester enrollment.
 Applications MAY be filed after the deadline and will be processed according to the date received.
 The submission of complete applications and other required documents should be submitted by the priority deadline.
 Students must reapply for financial aid every academic year (July 1 - June 30), not every semester.